Hot Ale Flip

 To make this cocktail, you’ll need the following ingredients:

-Brown Ale: This is one of the base spirits.
-It’s an English beer that has a dark amber color.
+Brown Ale: This is a type of beer made in England with hops, malts, yeast, and water.
 We used Breckenridge Brewery Autumn Ale because it has a full-bodied malt flavor with notes of nut.
-For a mocktail version of this drink, try Celestial Sin Non-Alcoholic Brown Ale in place of the ale.
+For a mocktail version of this drink, try Celestial Sin Non-Alcoholic Brown Ale in place of the beer.

-Dark Rum: This is the other base spirit.
-It’s a type of rum made with sugarcane and spices that has been barrel aged for a long period of time.
-We used Smith & Cross Traditional Jamaican Rum because it has an earthy finish with notes of caramelized banana, exotic fruits, and baking spices.
-For a mocktail version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+Dark Rum: This is a type of rum made with sugarcane, spices, and water that has been barrel aged for an extended period of time.
+We used Ron Cihuatán 8 Year Indigo Rumbecause it has sweet notes of vanilla, dark chocolate, coffee, hazelnut, and artisanal dulce de leche.
+For a mocktail version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the rum.

 Demerara Syrup: This is a sweetener made with Demerara sugar and water.
 We made ours at home using Alex’s stovetop recipe.